 - Pierson Grider

 As an active participant of the Consortium, NetDocuments is actively exploring solutions to protect electronic business records and increase email security.
-Check back here in the coming weeks and months for regular updates on our strategy and approach to business blockchains.
+Buck recently penned a white paper on the potential use cases for blockchain in business.
+Click here to read more.
 For information specific to the Consortium and how your organization can be involved, visit www.legalconsortium.org.